slingner/techiespiral/react-techiespiral/scripts/README.md

 1. **Weekly Content Generation** - Generates 2 comparison articles every Monday
 2. **Monthly Tool Discovery** - Discovers 10-20 new trending tools on the 1st of each month
-3. **Tool Enrichment** - Auto-populates scout scores and alternatives for tools
+3. **Tool Enrichment** - Auto-populates TechieSpiral scores and alternatives for tools

 ## Architecture